Cybernetic co-op throwdown Warframe comes to iPhone

 These biomechanical suits grant you different abilities which drastically alter your playstyle and allow you to tackle a huge variety of missions in any way you choose.
 Whether that be with stealth, brute force or something...stranger.

 Warframe has quite rightly defied the odds to last more than a decade as a community-driven fan favourite.
-And by bringing the game to mobile developers Digital Extremes are likely to see an even bigger boost to the game's existing peak of 50 million players in 2019.
+And by bringing the game to mobile developers Digital Extremes is likely to see an even bigger boost to the game's 75 million registered players.
 And now you can find out exactly what all the fuss is about as the game comes to smartphones.

 And if you're not on iPhone and still want to get that co-op kick, we've got lists of the 10 best games for couples, to share with that special person in your life.
 Or maybe you want to check out Vampire Survivor's new four-way co-op update to get that undead-slaying kick?